The human-facing release record, what changed and why it matters, curated rather than raw commit history.

 A changelog is a curated, chronologically ordered record of the notable changes in each version of a project.
-The word "curated" is doing the heavy lifting.
-A changelog is written for a human who wants to know what changed and whether they should care, which makes it a deliberate editorial act: someone decides what every commit means to a reader.
-The discipline is in choosing what counts as notable and saying it in language the reader actually understands.
+It is written for a human who wants to know what changed and whether they should care, which means someone decides what every commit means to a reader and which changes count as notable.

 Software always tracked changes somewhere, in commit messages, ticket systems, and ad-hoc releaseReleaseProduct SpecificationA shipped version of the productView reference → announcements, but the formats were inconsistent and frequently unreadable.
 The most influential attempt to standardise the human-facing version was Keep a Changelog, created by Olivier Lacan and developed openly on GitHub from around 2014.
 It made a simple, opinionated case: stop generating changelogs by dumping git log, because commit messages are written for machines and other developers mid-taskTaskProduct SpecificationA unit of work within a story or epicView reference →, not for the person trying to decide whether to upgrade.